ksaur/cyptoparty/index.md

 ### Ad block

 ![Image](ads.jpeg)

-TODO: ...not just annoying, but potentially invasive....(why you should care, etc)
+Ads can be annoying or invasive, and some may track and share information about what you click.

+One of the most common ad-blockers is [Ad Block Plus](https://adblockplus.org/).

 #### No longer an all-or-nothing approach
-TODO: explain how to support content providers without giving up so much privacy

-TODO
-Adguard, Adblock Plus,
+* A somewhat newer approach to ad blocking allows some ads to load when they are non-tracking and non-invasive.
+See Ad Block Plus' [Acceptable Ad](https://adblockplus.org/acceptable-ads) page.

+* This approach allows you to support content providers (such as a newspaper for example) as long as their advertisers agree to 'play nice'

 <br><br><br><br><br><br>
 <hr>